Hospital charges $847 ‘facility fee’ for telehealth visit - NewsBreak

 “This sounds like essentially gouging,” said Adam Fox, deputy director at the Colorado Consumer Health Initiative.
 “It’s really charging for a facility, i.e the hospital, which they are not even accessing.”

-Fox said consumers don’t have any real recourse because there are no regulations in Colorado when it comes to facility fees charged by hospitals.Mobile health units coming to Columbus; Mayor says health has a direct impact on so many other social issues, like crime
+Fox said consumers don’t have any real recourse because there are no regulations in Colorado when it comes to facility fees charged by hospitals.Beijing district orders mass virus testing ahead of Olympics

 “I think it’s pretty sad and pathetic,” Tesso said.
 “State lawmakers could really get in front of this. … You know they’re not allowed to do surprise bills, but I believe that’s what this is.
 It’s 100% a surprise bill.”